 For the session:

-- Wear sweat-ready exercise gear; long yoga pants can help prevent you from slipping during the session; and any t-shirt or tank top will do.
+• Wear sweat-ready exercise gear; long yoga pants can help prevent you from slipping during the session, and any t-shirt or tank top will do.

-- Monitor how you’re feeling if you notice yourself getting dizzy, developing a headache, feeling nauseous or getting muscle cramps, take a break, get out of the heat and hydrate.
+• Monitor how you’re feeling.
+If you notice yourself getting dizzy, developing a headache, feeling nauseous, or getting muscle cramps, take a break, get out of the heat, and hydrate.

 After the session:

-- Check in with your body, notice if you’re hurting anywhere, and how you’re feeling.
+• Check-in with your body, notice if you’re hurting anywhere, and how you’re feeling.
 You might need to remember this when you sign up for your next class.

 4) Have you chosen the right hot yoga class to join?

-It might come as a bit of a surprise, but there are different types of hot yoga, including Bikram, Baptiste Power Vinyasa Yoga, Moksha and Hot Power Yoga, and many more.
-In fact, most styles of yoga can be incorporated into a heated yoga session.
-For example, Bikram yoga was the original type of hot yoga developed by Bikram Choudhury and had a series of 26 postures, each of which is performed twice in one 90-minute class.
+Most styles of yoga can be incorporated into a heated yoga session.
+For example, Bikram yoga was the original type of hot yoga developed by Bikram Choudhury and had a series of 26 postures, and each performed twice in one 90-minute class.

-Where possible, you should also aim to start with a cooler class (one that’s closer to 85 degrees than 100 degrees) and shorter (say 30 minutes rather than the regular 90 minutes.)
+Where possible, you should also aim to start with a cooler class (one that’s closer to 85 degrees than 100 degrees) and a shorter (say 30 minutes rather than the regular 90 minutes.)

-My thoughts?
+My Thoughts?

 I’ll be honest; I love it.
 I appreciate the help with the flexibility (I’m still trying to touch my toes with straight legs), and the heat is definitely a distraction from the usual discomfort.
 And, like saunas and steam rooms, I find the environment soothing.
 And because I practice yoga to destress and re-center, hot yoga is a great match for what I need at the moment to help me power through the uncomfortableness.